ram1123/CMS_FulllSimulation/README.md

             args = cms.vstring(options.gridpack),
             ```

-        - Update the random seed value.
-Replace line:
+        - Update the number of events in the gripack generation passage.
+Replace line:  ***Do this manually, only in wmLHE file***

             ```python
             nEvents = cms.untracked.uint32(10000),